 R. cerolens ('sororia'/

-R. laurocerasi grp ('fragrantissima') - May get large, brighter yellow-brown than R. cerolens, smells like maraschino cherries.
+R. 'laurocerasi' ('fragrantissima') - May get large, brighter yellow-brown than R. cerolens, smells like maraschino cherries.
 Creamy spores as well.
 None of these taste any good.

 R. pallescens ('farinipes') - in a second section, Ingratula II, with R. crassotunicata.
 Bright yellow-brown with a striate margin, but little odor, the smallest one with the whitest spores.
 The cap cuticle is harder to peel.
-Found with hardwoods.
+Found with conifers (hemlock or spruce)?
 Tastes much more peppery than the others.